-To play poker well you need to know when to quit or as Kenny Rogers put it “you need to know when to hold’em and know when to fold’em”.
+To play poker well you need to know when to quit or as Kenny Rogers so eloquently put it “you need to know when to hold’em and know when to fold’em”.
 To fold or to “muck” is to throw in the hand you have and give up your stake in the pot.
 This is difficult to do when you are one of the blinds and have already placed chips in the pot.

 Playing poker strategically is even more difficult online because all you can really see is your dwindling stock – advice for folding while playing poker online is as multi-faceted as the games of poker are.
 Most people fold to little, or too much.
 Learning how to do it for the right amount of time is tricky, but it is something you can master with time, patience and practice.

 When to fold largely depends on your particular online strategy and style of play; if your goal is to unsettle your opponents and you are a passive player then fold less often while if you are an aggressive player you should fold the hands that you would normally run with.